 In the coming 5 years, the American fleet will be one of the most modern and youngest.
 This merger will create a solid financial base and allow the air carrier to continue investments in technology, services and products.
 Regional airlines American Eagle, Piedmont Airlines and PSA Airlines will continue to operate as separate entities without being affected by the merger.

-Destinations - over 330 of destinations in 56 of countries
+Destinations - over 330 destinations in 56 countries

-After the merger, the new American Airlines operator will operate over 6700 daily flights to 336 destinations, from 56 countries.
-The US market will be slightly balanced.
-The new American will have the power and infrastructure to fight Delta Air Lines and United for premium customers and even regain the lost in recent years.
-Over the past several years, US Airways has even dropped several slots in favor of Delta at New York's LaGuardia Airport.
-An Innovata study shows that American Airlines - US Airways have 31% of departures from LaGuardia and Delta Air Lines 40%.
-United enjoys 69% on Newark, but LaGuardia is a favorite of premium passengers.
-On JFK, American Airlines - US Airways have 19%, Delta 21%, fairly balanced.
+Following the merger, the new American Airlines will operate more than 6700 daily flights to 336 destinations in 56 countries.
+The market in the United States will be slightly balanced.
+The new American will have the power and infrastructure to fight Delta Air Lines and United for premium customers and even regain those lost in recent years.
+Over the years, even US Airways has sold several slots to Delta at New York's LaGuardia Airport.
+An Innovata study shows that American Airlines - US Airways have 31% of departures from LaGuardia, and Delta Air Lines 40%.
+United enjoys 69% on Newark, but LaGuardia is the favorite of premium passengers.
+On JFK, American Airlines - US Airways have 19%, Delta 21%, quite balanced.

-The new American Airlines will be able to take control of the east coast of the United States, and this can be seen from the figures showing the activity of the American operators at the large airports.
-This provides the opportunity to operate more long haul flights in partnership with British Airways.
+The new American Airlines will be able to take over the east coast of the United States, and this can be seen from the figures that show the activity of American operators at large airports.
+This offers the opportunity to operate much more long-haul flights in partnership with British Airways.
 At the same time, Delta is building a joint venture with Virgin Atlantic.
-It will be interesting to see how things progress on the New York - London route.
+It will be interesting to see how things will evolve on the New York - London route.

-In the United States, large full-service airlines are primarily focused on corporate clients, and most are on the eastern side of the North American continent.
-As a result of the merger, the new American will have a significant share of the Eastern market and is likely to attract a significant number of businessmen.
-From 2009 to the middle of 2012, American Airlines has lost quite a bit of this market, while Delta has managed to position itself in a leading position.
+In the United States, large full-service airlines rely primarily on corporate customers, and most are in the eastern part of the North American continent.
+Following the merger, the new American will have a significant share of the eastern market and has a high chance of attracting a significant number of business people.
+From 2009 to mid-2012, American Airlines lost quite a bit of this market, while Delta managed to position itself at the forefront.

-On the US market, New American Airlines (American Airlines + US Airways) will have a significant market share on the eastern and central United States and a leading place on the west.
-It remains to be seen if everything will go according to plan, and the organizations empowered with the merger analysis will not put wheels in the wheel.
+In the US market, New American Airlines (American Airlines + US Airways) will have a significant market share in the eastern and central United States and a leading position in the west.
+It remains to be seen whether everything will go according to plan, and the organizations empowered to analyze the merger will not get bogged down.

 At 25 January 2013, an analysis of the networks of large 2 carriers shows that American Airlines operates 130 from destinations where US Airways is not present, and US flies to 62 from destinations where American is not present.